 Millennials make up 43.5% of the total user demographic for voice search, with this percentage expected to grow in the next few years (source: eMarketer).
 But they’re by no means the only ones.
 Older generations are also getting into this technology.

 Interestingly, age is also a factor in how people use voice search.
-Younger users tend to shop, turn on music or make calls, whereas older users see voice technology more as a helpful source of information.
+Younger users tend to shop, turn on music, or make calls.
+And older users see voice technology more as a helpful source of information.

 VOICE SEARCH TRENDS